 - The final finishing coat should be carried out for the toilet and terrace after the curing of the brickbat coba coat.

 - Curing should be done for 14 days.

 All the trap joints should be properly finished to avoid any leakage problems in the future.

 In the case of terrace rainwater pipes, the joint near the bend should be neatly finished with cement mortar, to prevent leakages.

 Masonry Plasterwork agencies are closely related to plumbing, as all vertical G.I., C.I., P.V.C. lines run on plastered surfaces.
 Concealed lines are always hidden in the masonry, hence co-ordination between plumbing and masonry plaster agency is very important.

-Generally, all outlets are fixed and taken out from building face or sleeves are provided before the external plaster, Traps should be well embedded in cement mortar at the junction.
+Generally, all outlets are fixed and taken out from the building face, or sleeves are provided before the external plaster, Traps should be well embedded in cement mortar at the junction.

 The walls of the W.C. and bathroom should be strong enough for chasing of grooves for concealed pipes.
 Masonry of these walls must be done with the correctly specified cement-sand-mortar mix with R.C.C. bands, per meter (height).